Fresh spinach pasta is easier than you might think and the result is so delicious. Try with a simple sauce/browned butter for a tasty meal.

 - 1 egg yolk

-- 1 cup all purpose flour 130g plain flour
+- 1 ¾ cups all purpose flour plain flour, or use roughly ⅓ semolina flour

 Instructions

-- Once the spinach is cool, squeeze well and squeeze again to get as much moisture out as possible.
-Roughly chop if larger leaf, then put in a food processor with the eggs, egg yolk and salt and pulse until well chopped and mixed, scraping down as needed.
+- Once the spinach is cool, squeeze well, roughly chop, then squeeze again to get as much moisture out as possible.
+Put the spinach in a food processor with the eggs, egg yolk and salt and pulse until well chopped and mixed, scraping down as needed. (see notes below)

 - Remove the dough to a floured surface and knead with floured hands for about 5 minutes.
 It should be soft but not sticky - if it is, add a little more all-purpose/plain flour as you knead.

-- Once all is done and ready to cook, place handfuls at a time in boiling water for around 2-3 minutes.
+- Once all is done and ready to cook, place handfuls at a time in boiling water, helping the pieces to separate as you add them, for around 2-3 minutes until they come to the surface and are cooked.

 Hi, Just made this and I used alot more than 1 cup of flour.
 Spinach I think throws this recipe alot.
 I used 2 cup of flour due to how wet and sticky it was.
 We have a flour shortage in Istanbul right now due to Covid 19 so flour is gold to us.
 Lots of toilet paper though 🙂 Will comment later on my thoughts on actual pasta after I cook.